dhamma1991/milestone-project-4/README.md

 I asked User X to create a new task.
 They managed to do this, and then they were able to mark the task as done.
 User X gained 20 experience, as the task they had created had a difficulty of medium.
 This is expected behaviour.

 Lastly, I asked User X to update the profile picture for their account, although I did not tell them how to do this.
-User X was able to quickly work out that the Profile page can be access from the dropdown menu that appears below the user’s name when they click on it.
+User X was able to quickly work out that the Profile page can be access from the dropdown menu that appears below the user’s username when they click on it.
 On the Profile page, the user was able to update their profile picture image without difficulty.
 This concluded the testing with User X

 User X commented that they liked the overall design of the app, and thought it looked sleek and modern.

 ### 7.4.
 Automated Testing
 Automated testing was conducted using Django's built-in test framework (TestCase).
 Although an attempt was made to be as comprehensive as possible with automating testing, it was never a desired outcome to achieve 100% coverage.
-This was partly due to the app's reliance on external libraries (the built-in components of Django for example would be expected to be well-tested), and also due to my (previous) low familiarity with unit testing.
-I did not want to over-complicate things for myself by investing too much time learning how to test comprehensively, when that time could be spent on improving the app.
-My philosophy towards automating testing was therefore to ensure that the core areas of functionality (e.g. the tasks being marked as done/undone, xp gains/losses, the levelling system) were included within testing.
+This was partly due to the app's reliance on external libraries (the built-in components of Django for example would be expected to be well-tested), and also due to my (previously) low familiarity with unit testing.
+My philosophy towards automating testing was to ensure that the core areas of functionality (e.g. the tasks being marked as done/undone, experience gains/losses, the levelling system) were included within testing.

 I would consider that my development approach was semi-test driven.
 I built much of the core functionality of the app without testing, implemented testing maybe 75% of the way through the app's development, and then used the tests written to alert me to any problems with features breaking when new features were added.

 I found this approach worked for me.
-I was able to gain familiarity with Django prior to implementing testing.
-Then I was able to gain familiarity with testing as I was refining my knowledge of Django.
+I was able to gain familiarity with Django prior to implementing testing, and then I was able to gain familiarity with testing as I was refining my knowledge of Django.
 #### Automated Testing Process
 Sanity tests were conducted first, these can be found in levelup/tests.py.
 Simple assertion tests were used to check that the test framework was functioning correctly.